hmrc/tax-kalculator/README.md

 ## How to update rates for new tax years

+*Note:* As part of updating the rates, we should also check our dependencies are up-to-date.
+For build issues, make sure the project has updated to the right kotlin version for the version of Xcode you are running.
+See: https://kotlinlang.org/docs/multiplatform-compatibility-guide.html#version-compatibility

 ### Tax Bands
 Each tax band is represented with the following data structure: